Jaspero/web-components/docs/docs/Form fields/file-list.md

   - triggers when saved file is removed and contains information about url
 - `change`
   - triggers when new files are added and contains information about unsaved files
+- `rejected`
+  - triggers when added file is not accepted because it does not satisfy some service criteria

 ### Demo